cacton77/cacton77/README.md

 ### ![Basketball Shooting Robot](https://github.com/cacton77/Basketball-Shooting-Robot)

-This final project for an upper-division mechanical design course tasked us with designing and building a microprocessor-based robot, implementing real-time programming and multitasking in our code and controlling the robot with a LabView VI.
+This final project for an upper-division mechanical design course tasked us with designing and building a PSoC 5LP based device, implementing real-time programming and multitasking in our code and controlling the robot with a LabView VI.
 Our basketball shooting robot was able to autonomously detect and shoot a ball into a full-size hoop.
 I implemented our hoop detection and trajectory calculation system using a LiDAR sensor and PSoC 5LP.

 I learned a lot from this project: